Habitat & Garden Creations

 A TgO program which works with municipalities, townships and other public and private landowners to develop practices that support and create good quality wildlife habitat, in particular for pollinators like the Monarch butterfly.

-This project is being carried out with the assistance of Ontario NativeScape and is supported by the Ontario Trillium Foundation.
+This project was completed with assistance of Ontario NativeScape and was supported by the Ontario Trillium Foundation.